Diageo in $1.9 billion bid to raise stake in India's United Spirits

-MUMBAI London-based Diageo Plc (DGE.L) on Tuesday relaunched a bid to increase its stake in India's United Spirits Ltd (UNSP.NS), making a $1.9 billion (1.1 billion pounds) bet on rising incomes in a country where consumption of alcohol remains relatively low.
+MUMBAI London-based Diageo Plc (DGE.L) on Tuesday relaunched a bid to increase its stake in India's United Spirits Ltd (UNSP.NS), making a $1.9 billion bet on rising incomes in a country where consumption of alcohol remains relatively low.

 The world's largest spirits maker, which holds 28.8 percent of United Spirits and has management control, offered to buy shares at 3,030 rupees ($50.30), a premium of 18.5 percent to their last closing price, sending the stock up by about 10 percent.